Caellian/blog/2024/rust_metaprogramming.md

 In order to manipulate a type list or (more correctly) sequence, destructuring into **head** and **tail** elements is a necessity.

-In homotopy type theory (HoTT) terms, a tuple (and thereby a `TypeList`) is simply a product type.
-I'll ignore the arity of this type in the article because we want to treat it like a growable container type, but it certainly has a predefined one and this fact is also enforced by the rust compiler.
-In practice supported tuple arity will make us generate $n$ separate implementations of everything mentioned in this article, but to make the article readable let's assume it's some large number:
+A `TypeList` is simply a tuple.
+I'll ignore the cardinality of this type in the article because we want to treat it like a growable container type, but it certainly has a predefined one and this fact is also enforced by the rust compiler.
+In practice supported tuple cardinality will make us generate $n$ separate implementations of most trait implementations mentioned in this article, but to make the article readable let's assume it's a single large
+number:

 $$
 \begin{aligned}